Yotsuya-sanchōme Station

-Yotsuya-sanchōme Station (四谷三丁目駅, Yotsuya-sanchōme-eki) is a railway station in Shinjuku, Tokyo Prefecture, Japan.
+Yotsuya-sanchōme Station (四谷三丁目駅, Yotsuya-sanchōme-eki) is a railway station in Shinjuku, Tokyo Prefecture, Japan on the Tokyo Metro Marunouchi Line.
 Its station number is M-11.

+Station layout

+Yotsuya-sanchōme Station consists of two side platforms.
+Platform one is for trains bound for Shinjuku, Ogikubo and Nakano-fujimichō, and platform two is for trains bound for Ginza and Ikebukuro.
+As of 2011, there is an underground passageway connecting both platforms.

 Platforms

-Yotsuya-sanchōme Station consists of two side platforms.
-Platform one is for trains to Shinjuku, Ogikubo and Nakano-Fujimichō, and platform two for trains to Ginza and Ikebukuro.
-As of 2011, there has been an underground passageway connecting both platforms.

 History

 Yotsuya-sanchōme Station opened on 15 March 1959.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Surrounding area

 The station is underneath the intersection of National Route 20 (Kōshū Kaidō / Shinjuku-dōri) and Tokyo Metropolitan Route 319 (Gaien-Higashi-dōri).
 Other points of interest include: